methodphoto/methodphoto/books/warped-pond.md

 There are also a few copies of The Prismatic Pond still remaining.
 This book looks at the beauty in a small, overlooked, edgeland pond in a North London Country Park.
 A pond that for a few years captivated me with its beguiling show of colours, pattern and texture.
 The Prismatic Pond is in a signed, limited edition of 100 selling for £17.50  + Shipping (UK or EU/ROW).

-If you want both books for a combo price and one shipping fee then they are available for £24.00 + Shipping (UK or EU/ROW).

 Copies ready for immediate dispatch